KavyaMistry369/chatgpt_clone/README.md

 - **Conversational Interface**: Engage in natural language conversations with ChatGPT 3.5 Turbo.
 - **Image Generation**: Utilize DALL-E 2 to generate images based on textual prompts.
 - **Interactive Experience**: Smooth and intuitive user interface for seamless interaction.
-- **Customization Options**: Tailor the app's behavior and appearance to suit your preferences.

 ## Usage